 5. Enter your Apple email ID and password if needed.

-6. The reset process will start which will take a few minutes and you will see the welcome screen after the reset has completed.
+6. The reset process will start.
+This will take a few minutes and you will see the welcome screen after the reset has been completed.

 7. Your iPhone will be as good as new.

-These were the 5 things to do when your iPhone keeps crashing.
+These were the 5 things to do when your iPhone keeps crashing and freezing.
 These solutions should solve your problem because they do work most of the time.
-If these solutions still do not work, then take your iPhone to the Apple Store and they will be able to help you in repairing your iPhone.
+If these solutions still do not work, then take your iPhone to the Apple Store and they will be able to help you in repairing the phone.
 It’s better to take good care of your electronics so that they do not even need to get repairs.